evennia/evennia/docs/sphinx/source/wiki/Colours.rst

 Putting Colour to your game
 ===========================

-<wiki:comment> </wiki:comment>

-*Note that the Wiki does not display colour the way it would look on the screen.*
+*Note that the Docs does not display colour the way it would look on the screen.*

 Evennia supports the ``ANSI`` standard for displaying text.
 This means